kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 On top of using Angular's built in validators, you are able to write your own custom validators as well.
 So for our example, let's write a simple useless validator that checks that the first letter typed into the input field is the letter `a`.
 > In reality, you would probably want to validate email input field with a regular expression or min-length, etc. But you would simply use the existing Angular validators for that, however we want to explore how to write our own validators.

 A custom validator is essentially just a function that returns `null` is you want the input value to pass validation, or anything else if you want the validation to fail.
-Let's declare that function, outside of our constructor.
+Let's declare that function next, outside of our constructor.

 {% highlight javascript %}